kooparse/zalgebra/README.md

 to_radians | Convert degrees to radians
 to_degrees | Convert radians to degrees
-lerp | Linear interpolation between two floats clamp | Restrict a value to a given range
+lerp | Linear interpolation between two floats

 ## Contributing to the project